-Teacups, old boots, old pitchers, even bags!
+Teacups, old boots, old pitchers, even bags–That’s what!
 You can make amazing planters with cheap, easy-to-find, or recycled materials and a little bit of creativity.
-In this case, however, the design and durability of your planter would depend on how it will be displayed, among other things.

 1. Pitchers and kettles

 Do you have old pitchers or worn-out kettles?
 Don’t throw them away just yet!
-They make good, rustic-looking, cost-saving planters that your plants will love!
-They add a homey touch to your garden, too.
+They make good, rustic-looking, cost-saving planters that your plants will look nice in!
+These containers add a homey touch to your garden, too.

-Make use of your favorite old cup by planting little gardens in them.
-Cute little cacti could work well in teacups, too – all you need is some cactus soil and small pebbles.
+Make use of your favourite old cuppa by planting little gardens in them.
+Cute little cacti could work well in teacups too – all you need is some cactus soil and small pebbles.

-Dust off those old boots.
-Whether they’re old combat and Chelsea boots, or colorful rain boots, they can make a perfect home for your next plant.
-Just don’t forget to poke some holes at the bottom for extra drainage.
+Dust off those wellies.
+Whether they’re old combat and Chelsea boots, or colourful rain boots, they can make a perfect home for your next plant.
+Don’t forget to poke some holes at the bottom for extra drainage.

 4. Glass or mason jars

 Want to grow your own herbs?
 Recycle old glass jars from your pasta sauces and canned food.
 You can also use mason jars.

 Just upcycle the rusty old tin you have lying at the back of your kitchen cupboard (we all have one).

 6. Vibrant tins